nbedos/termtosvg/man/termtosvg.md

 `--command='python -h'` would make termtosvg record the usage of the Python interpreter.
 If this option is not set, termtosvg will record the program specified by the $SHELL environment variable or `/bin/sh`.

+#### -D, --loop-delay=DELAY
+Duration of the delay between two consecutive loops of the animation in milliseconds.

 ##### -g, --screen-geometry=GEOMETRY
 geometry of the terminal screen used for rendering the animation.
 The geometry must